-The first Forum on Scenarios for Climate and Societal Futures was organized in Denver, Colorado, in 2019 and provided a key means of facilitating integration across the climate modeling, integrated assessment, and impacts, adaptation, and vulnerability communities, as well as with additional relevant research communities including future studies, development economics, and governance.
-The activities at the first Scenarios Forum were summarized in a Meeting Report (O’Neill at al, 2019).
-Based on the Scenarios Forum 2019, the state of the use of the Scenarios Framework was summarized and several next steps for the Scenario Process were identified, synthesized in a paper by O’Neill et al. (2020).
+To facilitate the wide variety of activities taking place related to the scenario framework, the first Forum on Scenarios for Climate and Societal Futures was organized in Denver in 2019, bringing together researchers to discuss their experiences, progress, and plans.
+The first Scenarios Forum facilitated integration across the climate modeling, integrated assessment, and impacts, adaptation, and vulnerability communities, as well as with additional relevant research communities including future studies, development economics, and governance.
+The first Scenarios Forum summarized the state of the use of the Scenarios Framework for Climate and Societal Futures and identified several next steps for the scenario process, synthesized in a paper by O’Neill et al. (2020).

 During the first Scenarios Forum, it was decided that regular bi-annual Forums on Scenarios for Climate and Societal Futures would be beneficial to building an interdisciplinary community of scenario developers and users and as a platform to make progress on the Scenarios Process itself.
 However, since the first Scenarios Forum, the COVID-19 crisis reduced options to organize a second Scenarios Forum in-person, which was considered important for community building.
 Therefore, the second Scenarios Forum took place in June 2022 in Laxenburg, Austria.

 The goal of the second Scenarios Forum was to bring together the diverse set of communities using or developing scenarios in climate change and sustainability analysis to:

 - identify opportunities for synergies and collaboration between communities;

 - reflect on the use of scenarios; and